Crypec/zuse/README.md

 	None,
 }

--- // Enum iference through the dot operator allows for clear syntax without too much visual noise foo := .Some(42);
+-- // Enum inference through the dot operator allows for clear syntax without too much visual noise foo := .Some(42);

 -- // These cases are equivalent but discouraged.